 Noteline vs Notion

 These are different categories.
 Notion is a cloud-first block editor with databases.
-Noteline is a desktop-first Markdown app where your files belong to you.
+Noteline is a desktop-first Markdown app where your notes live on your device as plain files.
 Pick the one that fits how you actually work.

 | Feature | Noteline | Notion |